The Secret to a Fulfilled Life

 Today’s Text: Ecclesiastes 12:13

 The Old Testament book of Ecclesiastes is one of the most profound pieces of literature.
-Known by the Latin transliteration of the Hebrew, the title The Preacher is also the pseudonym of the author.
+Known by the Latin transliteration of the Hebrew title, The Preacher is also the pseudonym of the author.
 Most attribute the writings to King Solomon, the wisest man in recorded history.

 Unfortunately, many who attempt to read Ecclesiastes never get beyond the preacher’s declaration at the beginning of the first chapter: